lightuponcloud/time-waste/README.md

 * [Real-time, asyncio-based conversational AI simulation between a coffee shop guest and employee.](hiauto) It took about an hour and resonse was:
-"""
-After a check with the team, we decided not to proceed with your candidacy for this position.
+> After a check with the team, we decided not to proceed with your candidacy for this position.
-They clearly saw from the recording that the assignment you uploaded after 5 minutes included the exact menu and prices listed in the instructions of our assignment.
+> They clearly saw from the recording that the assignment you uploaded after 5 minutes included the exact menu and prices listed in the instructions of our assignment.

-"""
-My observations:
+*My observations:*

 - Team don't care if you waste 3 hours; they won't talk to you before you invest 3 hours of your time.
 - They clearly "saw" something they were uncertain about, but they didn't want to risk wasting their time with me.
 Yet they had no issue with me spending 3 hours on their assignment.